 How to Treat and Prevent Ice-Related Paw Woes

 We can’t do anything about the temperatures, but we can prevent the problems they create.
 Contact with ice can be minimized by purchasing dog booties.
 Healers Urban Walkers are made from breathable material, wrap around dogs’ legs to provide a secure hold, and come with a non-skid sole to improve movement.

 Dogs that experience nail loss are at risk of infection.
 The location of the injury can make it difficult to heal, as many movements cause dogs to flex their paws and break the scab where the nail is missing.
-You’ll need to clean the wound twice per day by soaking it for 10 minutes in a benodyne solution, then wrap the paw to keep it protected.
+You’ll need to clean the wound twice per day by soaking it for 5- 10 minutes in a mild, dilute soapy solution, then apply wound spray and wrap the paw to keep it protected.

 Knowledge is powerful when the weather gets extra cold.
 Knowing what to watch out for and how to prevent or treat cold-related injuries will go a long way toward ensuring you and your pup stay safe this winter!!